ujwalx23/ujwalx23/README.md

 ## Inspiration

 I’m inspired by people who stay consistent and passionate about their goals.

-- **Elon Musk** - for pushing engineering and innovation beyond limits
-- **Tech innovators and problem solvers** - for shaping the future of intelligent systems
-- **RiSi** - for bringing discipline and dedication in life

 Seeing real dedication reminds me that growth is built through effort,
 patience, and long-term vision.